In tech, headlines worship funding.

 Here are the ten industries represented most often:

-Ultimately, AI and its adjacent industries, from machine learning to generative AI, are commanding an oversized share of top companies.
-However, they’re clustered among the highest performers more prominently: 5 of the top 10 companies are heavily focused on AI, while just 28 of the top 100 are.
+Ultimately, AI and its adjacent industries, combined, from machine learning to generative AI, are commanding an oversized share of top companies.
+However, they’re clustered among the highest performers even more prominently: 6 of the top 10 companies are heavily focused on AI (60%), while just 44 of the top 100 are (44%).

 Which Companies Score Highest?